aodendaal/aspnetboilerplate-core-ng/entity.md

-# How to Create an Entity
+# How to create an entity
 More correctly called a Domain Entity.

 ## Auditing